Note on MacPherson's local Euler obstruction: Application to Donaldson-Thomas invariants

 \begin{proposition} Let $X$ be an affine $\CC^*$-scheme with a fixed point $P$ and let $n=\dim T_X|_{P}$.
 If $X$ is endowed with a symmetric equivariant obstruction theory $E_X\to \LL_X$.
 Then there exists an invariant affine open neighbourhood $U$ of $P$ in $X$, an equivariant closed embedding $U\hookrightarrow M$ into a smooth $\CC^*$-scheme $M$ of dimension $n$ and an invariant almost closed one form $\omega$ on $M$ such that $X=Z(\omega)$. \end{proposition}

 We actually don't need $X$ to admit an equivariant ``symmetric" obstruction theory, only a $\CC^*$-equivariant obstruction theory $E_X\to \LL_X$.

 \begin{theorem} Let $X$ be a scheme which admits a symmetric obstruction theory $E_X$.
-Furthermore assume that there is a $\CC^*$ action on $X$ with fixed points scheme $F\subset X$, such that $E_X\to \LL_X$ is an equivariant obstruction theory.
+Furthermore assume that there is a $\CC^*$ action on $X$ with fixed point scheme $F\subset X$, such that $E_X\to \LL_X$ is a $\CC^*$-equivariant obstruction theory.
 Then